 - Dr. Patrick A. Limbach, Vice President for Research, University of Cincinnati - Board President

-- William L. Scheyer, President, Skyward - Board Vice President
+- William L. Scheyer, Chairman of the Board, Green Umbrella - Board Vice President

 - Verna Arnette, Deputy Director, Greater Cincinnati Water Works - Board Secretary